Architecture

 A-Level: A*AA

-While we don’t ask for any specific subjects to apply to Architecture, we’d recommend certain subjects for a strong application:
+Whilst we don’t require any specific subjects to apply to Architecture, we would recommend certain subjects for a strong application:

 • Mathematics